MacHooper/full-stack-dev/SQL/Notes/CRUD Application.md

 </html>
 ```

-## 3. Reading ToDo Items: The "R" In CRUD
+## 3. Reading ToDo Items - The "R" In CRUD

 In this section read operations are used, querying the database t oreturn backed views, replacing our dummy data with "real" data coming from a database.